 Skip to content

-Many non-profit service organizations were originally founded by small groups of people coming together to address specific community needs.
-The Maryland recovery movement has followed this pattern of starting with conversations and growing to the present day to become well-known and respected recovery-focused non-profit groups.
-Leadership from several of Maryland’s active recovery organizations often point to Carlos Hardy and Carroll C. Conquest as two of the key visionaries responsible for launching the recovery movement in Baltimore and the rest of the state in the early 2000’s.
+In the 1990s, groups such as the Black Mental Health Alliance, the Mental Health Association of Maryland, and NAMI Maryland played key roles in advancing community based services and advocating for individuals and families.
+Today, leadership from several of Maryland’s active recovery organizations often point to Carlos Hardy and Carroll C. Conquest as two of the key visionaries responsible for launching the recovery movement in Baltimore and the rest of the state in the early 2000s.

 Carlos Hardy was affiliated with the Baltimore Substance Abuse Systems, later known as Behavioral Health Systems Baltimore.
 He played a pivotal role in expanding the Threshold to Recovery Centers in Baltimore City, which evolved into Recovery Community Centers, and subsequently became known as Peer-Run Community Centers.
 Carlos successfully passed the torch to Carrol, leading to the creation of the Baltimore Recovery Corps.
 Their vision and the organizations they created opened a myriad of opportunities for Peer Support in Baltimore City and the surrounding counties.